LogicTree: Structured Proof Exploration for Coherent and Rigorous Logical Reasoning with Large Language Models: LogicTree for Logical Reasoning

 As a preliminary, Fact Repository and Derivation HashMap are initialized, and the given facts are ranked using Fact Ranking heuristic.
 The algorithm starts with the top-ranked fact, which serves as the root of the first tree.
 Then, \textit{Forward Selection} is called to select relevant rules, which are subsequently ranked using Rule Ranking heuristic.
 Along each fact-rule branch, one-step inference is conducted.
 As shown in Algorithm~\ref{algo2}, the inference process encapsulates calls to \textit{Derivation} and, if necessary, \textit{Backward Selection}. \textit{Backward Selection} is triggered when the output of \textit{Derivation} indicates a pseudo dead-end.
 If \textit{Backward Selection} successfully retrieves the missing fact(s) from Fact Repository, then a secondary query to \textit{Derivation} is performed.
 Together, this modular process (i) decomposes the search for fact-rule combination, reducing complexity from combinatorial to linear (more analysis in Appendix~\ref{linear} and Table~\ref{table_complexity}); (ii) ensures each reasoning step involves exactly one rule and its relevant fact(s), producing at most one derived fact per step; (iii) avoids reasoning stagnation by attempting to resolve pseudo dead-ends.

 After each inference, \textit{Verification} evaluates the result to determine whether it concludes the proof, enabling early stopping (Algorithm~\ref{algo3}).
-If the result indicates an underivable or redundant outcome (i.e., the branch reaches a dead end), DFS backtracks to explore the next branch.
+If the result indicates an underivable or redundant (i.e., already in Fact Repository) outcome, DFS backtracks to explore the next branch.
 Otherwise, the derived fact $d_i$ is appended to the tree for further expansion.

 The next iteration begins from derived fact $d_i$, with LLM modules reset before the next call.
 By building each step upon prior derivations, our framework maintains logical coherence.
-Instead of restricting the tree’s depth or breadth, we set a step limit.
 Once a tree is fully explored, the algorithm proceeds to the next tree, using the next ranked fact as the root.
-If all trees are explored or the step limit is reached without verifying the hypothesis $\mathcal{H}$, the algorithm returns \textit{Unknown}.
+To avoid excessively long reasoning, we set an LLM query limit on the reasoning process.
+If all trees are explored or the query limit is reached (whichever occurs first) without verifying the hypothesis $\mathcal{H}$, the algorithm terminates and returns \textit{Unknown}.